Amazon S3 Pricing Explained

 When you sign up to AWS for the first time, you get started with AWS Free Usage Tier.
 The offer lasts for one year and includes 5 GB of Amazon S3 storage with the following monthly limitations:

 If you stay in this tier, AWS won’t charge anything unless the amount of requests or the storage capacity is exceeded.
 Free Usage Tier is the best way to test if Amazon S3 meets your requirements.

-Storage Classes and Amazon Glacier
+Amazon S3 Pricing for Storage Classes and Amazon Glacier

 - Standard is an example of a “hot” storage class for the highest durability and availability.